Kinzali/Event-data-tracking/data_warehouse/README.md

 ## E2E Tests with playwright

-The walking skeleton comes also with simple [Playwright](https://playwright.dev/) configuration that provides an easy approach for building end-to-end tests.
+The API server comes also with simple [Playwright](https://playwright.dev/) configuration that provides an easy approach for building end-to-end tests.
 Check out the folder `tests` within `e2e-playwright` to get started.